An urban myth about Poinsettia is that it is highly poisonous, but in reality, it is mildly toxic and offers benefits.

-It is crucial to always seek medical advice before consuming such plants.
+So, it is crucial to seek medical advice before consuming such plants.

-Based on the research, in case of ingestion by our furry pets, the Poinsettia plant causes minor gastrointestinal irritation including nausea, vomiting and hypersalivation.
+And in case of ingestion by our furry pets, the Poinsettia plant causes minor gastrointestinal irritation, including diarrhea, vomiting and hypersalivation.

 Meanwhile, people with latex allergies may get rashes if they come in contact with the Poinsettia plant or its sap.

-Even if the Poinsettia has no life-threatening effects, it’s still a better choice to keep them out of reach of children and pets, don’t you think?
+Even if the Poinsettia has no life-threatening effects, it’s still a better choice to keep them out of reach of children and pets.

 Where to Buy Poinsettia?